liuyijungoon/yijun-academic/content/publication/ACMMMasia/index.md

 ---
-title: "一种抗块效应的图像视频增强方法"
+title: "Structure-Preserving Extremely Low Light Image Enhancement with Fractional Order Differential Mask Guidance"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- 王正宁
+- Yijun Liu
-- 曾仪
+- Zhengning Wang
-- 曾浩
+- Ruixu Geng
-- 刘怡君
+- Hao Zeng
-- 彭大伟
+- Dawei Peng
-- 奚伟航
+- Weihang Xi

 # Author notes (optional)